Metallicity Evolution

 2. The term metallicity is the amount of metals.

-The amount of metals is expressed in several ways.
+The metallicity (i.e., amount of metallicity) is expressed in several ways.
 Two common ways:

 Metallicity is usually determined by modeling stellar spectra.